 Tell us about some of the tricks you use (or others you know use) to find out confidential information.

-Can you give us two or three simple things that Americans can do today that would dramatically increase their personal security and privacy?
+Can you give us 2 or 3 simple things that Americans can do today that would dramatically increase their personal security and privacy?

 For someone new to this, what is the one thing you would want them to know about their own privacy?

-What is the one thing that you recommend that people are continually resistant to actually do?
+What is one thing that you recommend that people are continually resistant to actually do?